Coit leads Northern Illinois against Bowling Green - WTOP News

 DeKalb, Illinois; Saturday, 4 p.m.
 EST

-BOTTOM LINE: Northern Illinois hosts the Bowling Green Falcons after David Coit scored 32 points in Northern Illinois’ 95-90 overtime loss to the Western Michigan Broncos.
+BOTTOM LINE: Northern Illinois plays the Bowling Green Falcons after David Coit scored 32 points in Northern Illinois’ 95-90 overtime loss to the Western Michigan Broncos.

 The Huskies have gone 3-3 at home.
-Northern Illinois is 2-1 when it wins the turnover battle and averages 12.7 turnovers per game.
+Northern Illinois is second in the MAC with 24.8 defensive rebounds per game led by Zarigue Nutter averaging 4.1.

-Northern Illinois averages 7.9 made 3-pointers per game, 1.0 more made shot than the 6.9 per game Bowling Green allows.
-Bowling Green averages 75.3 points per game, 3.8 fewer than the 79.1 Northern Illinois gives up to opponents.
+Northern Illinois averages 77.7 points, 8.9 more per game than the 68.8 Bowling Green gives up.
+Bowling Green has shot at a 44.6% clip from the field this season, 0.3 percentage points greater than the 44.3% shooting opponents of Northern Illinois have averaged.

-The Huskies and Falcons square off Saturday for the first time in conference play this season.
+The Huskies and Falcons square off Saturday for the first time in MAC play this season.

-Marcus Hill is averaging 19.9 points for the Falcons.
-Jason Spurgin is averaging 12.4 points over the last 10 games for Bowling Green.
+DaJion Humphrey averages 1.7 made 3-pointers per game for the Falcons, scoring 7.7 points while shooting 39.3% from beyond the arc.
+Marcus Hill is averaging 21.6 points over the past 10 games for Bowling Green.

 LAST 10 GAMES: Huskies: 2-8, averaging 73.0 points, 33.9 rebounds, 9.9 assists, 5.9 steals and 4.7 blocks per game while shooting 44.5% from the field.
 Their opponents have averaged 80.5 points per game.